emaicus/Rangers-and-Ruffians/site/pages/GENERATED/Book_of_Known_Beasts.md

 #### Combat Actions
-This creature can take 1 actions per turn.
+This creature can take 1 action per turn.

 ##### Elemental Burst
 __Radius:__ 10 ft.
 With a flash of energy, the Elemental Spark makes an attack against all creatures adjacent to them.
 __Damage:__ 1d4 Inherited

+---